brgonzlez/panchronos/README.md

 In this example, the values `/new/path/` and `core` will be used instead of the corresponding entries in `nextflow.config`.

-Whenever the workflow starts, Nextflow prints a summary of all parameters used for the current run.
+Whenever the workflow starts, `panchronos` prints a summary of all parameters used for the current run.
 This allows you to quickly verify that your settings are being applied correctly.

 # 6/ Output